rayference/pinttrs/README.md

 Pinttrs is written and maintained by [Vincent Leroy](https://github.com/leroyvn).

-The development is supported by [Rayference](https://www.rayference.eu).
+Development is supported by [Rayference](https://www.rayference.eu).

 Pinttrs is a component of the
 [Eradiate radiative transfer model](https://www.eradiate.eu).